Electron charge coherence on a solid neon surface: Decoherence via phonons

 where $a_x = \sqrt{\hbar/m_e \omega_x}$, $a_y = \sqrt{\hbar/m_e \omega_y}$ are the characteristic trapping widths in $x$ and $y$, respectively.

-The phonon-induced dephasing of electrons following the treatment used in ref~\cite{dykman2003}.
-The ensemble-averaged mean-square phase increment is given by
+The phonon-induced dephasing ($\Gamma_\phi$) of electrons was estimated following the treatment used in ref~\cite{dykman2003} based on the ensemble-averaged mean-square phase increment:

-where $\langle \cdots \rangle$ is the average over the thermal states of phonons and
+where $\overline {\langle \cdot \rangle}$ is the average over the thermal states of phonons and

 is the energy difference between two electronic states.
 The energy correlator can be approximated by a $\delta$-function which gives the depahsing rate $\Gamma_\phi$.
-Similar to the relaxation calculation, the matrix element for Eq.~(\ref{eq:depasing}) is given by
+The average value of the energy difference Eq.~(\ref{eq:depasing}) is given by